 The force required to overcome the movement of the capsule when the pressure changes by 1 hPa is 100 A newtons, where A is the effective cross-sectional area of the capsule in square metres.
 If the magnification is X, the force necessary to keep the pen from moving is 100 A/X newtons and varies as A/X. For a given type of capsule and scale value, the value of X will be largely independent of A, so that the control of a barograph pen may be considered to vary approximately with the effective cross-sectional area of the capsule.

+3.4.3 Exposure of barographs

+Details on general exposure requirements are provide in 3.1.4.2.
+The barograph should be placed at a location where it is unlikely to be tampered with by unauthorized persons.
+Mounting the barograph on a sponge rubber cushion is a convenient means of reducing the effects of vibration.
+The site selected should be clean and dry.
+The air should also be relatively free of substances which would cause corrosion and fouling of the mechanism.

+It is important to place the instrument so that its face will be at a convenient height to be read at eye-level under normal operating conditions with a view to minimizing the effects of parallax.
+The exposure ought to be such that the barometer is uniformly illuminated, with artificial lighting being provided if necessary.

-3.5.3 Sources of error and inaccuracy
+3.4.4 Sources of error and inaccuracy